mxcl/PromiseKit/README.markdown

 Raised exceptions or `NSError` objects returned from handlers bubble up to the first `catch` handler in the chain.

-PromiseKit’s `NSURLConnection` additions correctly propogate errors for you (as well as decoding the JSON automatically in a background thread based on the mime-type the server returns).
+PromiseKit’s (optional) `NSURLConnection` additions correctly propogate errors for you (as well as decoding the JSON automatically in a background thread based on the mime-type the server returns).

 #Say Goodbye to Asynchronous State Machines